Trump says crisis proves he was right

 It is anticipated that at the Trump factory, he will mention the possibility of using the Strategic Reserve to facilitate diagnoses and “replenish and strengthen the reserve so that the nation will not be caught off guard again,” according to the White House.

-Owens & Minor claims to have applied new regulations as a result of the virus, such as limiting the access of visitors to its factories to cases of “essential service or supply”, and forcing all personnel to wear protective equipment and submit to periodic temperature measurements.
+Owens & Minor claims to have applied new regulations as a result of the virus, such as limiting the access of visitors to its factories to “essential service or supply” cases, and forcing all personnel to wear protective equipment and submit to periodic temperature measurements.

 Pennsylvania also requires that all employees, customers, or visitors to open businesses wear face masks and maintain distance, with the exception of a minor exception mentioned in the governor’s decree.